CyberCoyotes/3603-CodingHandbook/docs/source/team-build.rst

 Build Team
 ============

 We use mostly aluminum tubing for framing and arm/elevator mechanisms.
 Use a combindation of pre-dilled and solid sides.
-We try to keep our bolt usage to 3 sizes, and have switched to using more rivets and plates for connecting tubing together.
+We try to minimize the number of bolt sizes.
+For some frabrication processes we use more rivets and plates for connecting parts.
-In 2021 we added a bench top mill, a `Markforged 3D Printer <https://markforged.com/>`_ in 2022, and a second Markforged 3D printer in late 2023.
+In 2021 we added a bench top mill, a `Markforged 3D Printer <https://markforged.com/>`_ in 2022, and a second Markforged 3D printer in late 2023 which have improved built quality and capabilities significantly.

 --------------
 Resources